 Aging doesn’t just affect the face.
 The skin all over the body begins to sag and lose elasticity over time, including the breasts.
 As the breasts begin to age, they sag (known as breast ptosis), and can become elongated as their weight stretches them downward and support gives out.
 Some of the factors that contribute to breast ptosis include the loss of skin elasticity, pregnancy and breastfeeding, hereditary factors, and weight fluctuations.
 The loss of youthful contour is a natural consequence of aging, but it can be very disheartening for many women.
 Often, ptosis makes women uncomfortable about being seen in bathing suits, tank tops, or other garments that don’t offer much support.
-If you’d like to feel empowered to wear the clothes you want once again without feeling self-conscious, then a breast lift with Dr. Marc Klein at Premier Image in Atlanta might be the perfect solution for you.
+If you’d like to feel empowered to wear the clothes you want once again without feeling self-conscious, then a breast lift with double board certified plastic surgeon, Dr. Kristin Boehm at Premier Image in Atlanta might be the perfect solution for you.

 What is a Breast Lift?

 Unlike breast augmentation, a breast lift’s goal is not to make the breasts bigger but to lift the existing breast tissue and improve the overall contour and appearance.
 The breast lift is a surgical procedure, typically performed on an outpatient basis.
 The process involves lifting sagging tissues, removing and tightening excess skin, and contouring the breasts so that they become perky and youthful once again.
 Enlarged areolas may also be reduced and re-shaped.
 Once healing is complete, patients are typically thrilled with the natural appearance of the lifted breasts.

 The Benefits of a Breast Lift